talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

 Of course the wrappers and `dtach` can be used also in non-Jailed shell-accounts.
 But you can easily use `screen` or `tmux` on non-jailed accounts.
 So primary idea of the wrappers was to have a handy and safe alternative to run from within a Jail environment.

 ### 6. Recommended Jailkit Appsections (Hosting Tiers)
 Because of the deep enhancements made to `jk_init.ini`, we recommend setting up "Hosting Tiers" for your clients using these specific Appsection strings.
+⚠️ Attention: Whatever tier you set, that what the shell-users get.
+At the same time: that's what the PHP-scripts get as their execution environment.
+So, be carefull with insecure/hacked websites also (the biggest threat)!
+Not only with leaked shell-user credentials(the smallest threat).
+There is always a single Jail per website instance.
+The website's Jailed shell-users just happens to also "live" inside it.

 **Tier 1: Minimal & Safe - no background tasks (Set this as the Server-Level Default)** `jk_lsh sftp coreutils basicshell`